Don’t Horse Around with Lymphoma

 Are you looking for rare horse racing paraphernalia, exclusive items, and fun experiences?
-Bid on unique and extraordinary auction items while supporting charity.
+Bid on unique and extraordinary auction items while supporting the lymphoma community.

-Keep an eye out for upcoming auction items by visiting the auction below.
+Keep an eye out for upcoming auction items by visiting the auction page.

 This auction is being carried out by PONIES 24-7 with 100% of proceeds benefiting Lymphoma Canada.